 II.A.4.
 The Permittee shall maintain and operate the facility to minimize the possibility of a fire, explosion or any unplanned sudden or non-sudden release of used oil to air, soil, surface water or groundwater that could threaten human health or the environment.

 II.A.5.
-The Permittee is authorized to store 12,000 gallons of used oil containing less than 50 mg/kg PCBs in the tanks, totes and drums and associated piping listed in Section II.C.
+The Permittee is authorized to store 19,900gallons of used oil containing less than 50 mg/kg PCBs in the tanks, two vehicle tankers (max capacity 4,200 gallons each) , totes, drums and associated piping listed in Section II.C.

-II.A.6.
-The Permittee shall only accept used oil from Utah-permitted used oil transporters.

 II.B.
 Processing Description

 II.B.1.
 The Permittee’s used oil processing operations include the removal, handling and storage of used oil recovered during decommissioning and recycling of oil-filled electrical equipment.
 Used oil processing and storage operations are conducted in the transformer shop, located at the northeast corner of the facility (Attachment 1- Figure 1).